PEDS - Information for Centers

 The PEDS team is trying to understand if common chemical exposures experienced during early childhood might influence children’s cognitive development.

 Cognitive development is related to how children think, play, explore, and learn to solve problems.
-We can study this part of child development using fun, game-like activities, such as playing with children using blocks, puzzles, and puppets.
+We can study this part of child development using fun, game-like activities.
+Children will complete an activity on a computer with a member of our study team.

 What chemicals are you testing for?